 Like the Camp Chef Big Gas Grill, this unit is ready to use upon arrival.
-Simply unbox, attach the legs, connect your hose to the grill and tank, and fire it up!
+Unbox, attach the legs, connect your hose to the grill and tank, and fire it up!
 It’s that simple.

 The Tahoe stays lit thanks to the three-sided windscreen, which blocks upper breezes and protects the burner housing heat box that sits below the grates.

-Suppose you’re looking for an affordable travel grill that is tough, lightweight, and has enough heat output and cooking surface to accommodate large family gatherings.
-In that case, the Camp Chef Tahoe is a worthy consideration.
+Suppose you’re looking for an affordable travel grill that is tough, lightweight and has enough heat output and cooking surface to accommodate large family gatherings.
+In that case, the Camp Chef Tahoe is worth consideration.